BVRITHY/2019-Major-Projects/SECTION-B/Team B-12/PPTs/Readme.md

-# Contains the Phase 1 and 2 ppts
+# Contains the Phase 1 and 2 ppts and final doc